dev-sathya17/dev-sathya17/README.md

 **Freelance Work:**
 Built end-to-end products including an **e-commerce platform** using the **MERN stack** with AWS-based CI/CD pipelines, and an **event-driven Python trading bot** with async queues, PostgreSQL, and a React + TypeScript dashboard.

-Previously at **Slique Robotics**, I was part of the core engineering team, where I lead the development of real-time control systems for robots, integrate WebSockets for telemetry, and manage scalable cloud infra on AWS.
+Previously at **Slique Robotics**, I was part of the core engineering team, where I lead the development of real-time control systems for robots, integrate WebSockets for teleoperation, and manage scalable cloud infra on AWS.

 **Previously at Edusphere Solutions:**
 Delivered 25+ **IoT-driven apps** and **React Native** mobile solutions, improving system visibility and operational efficiency for clients.